Winter can be a magical time. However, snow storms, freezing temperatures and long, dark nights can have a big impact on your home.

 Snow, ice, storms and frozen pipes can all cause damage that generally leads to a spike in insurance claims.

-The storms of 2020 and lingering damage from two more at the end of 2019 has seen almost £10 million paid out this year to LV= General Insurance (LV= GI) customers who have suffered damage to their homes - almost double the amount claimed in 2019.
+The storms of 2020 and lingering damage from two more at the end of 2019 had seen almost £10 million paid out last year to LV= General Insurance (LV= GI) customers who had suffered damage to their homes - almost double the amount claimed in 2019.